The protagonist and Gin's son.

 - Died in Your Arms Tonight: In the manga, the dying GB asks for Weed to hug him.
 Needless to say, his wish is fulfilled, and GB dies as Weed is still embracing him in what is a massive Tear Jerker.

 - Plot Armor: Near the beginning of the manga, Weed gets shot.
 A lot (there were at least 34 bullets in him, according to a later scene).
 Not only is he back on his feet after a few days, but he is also showing absolutely no signs of being shot over thirty freaking times afterwards.
-Did I already mention that the protagonist in question is a months old puppy?
-No wonder the anime took this out.
+Did we already mention that the protagonist in question is a months old puppy?
+No wonder the anime took this out (though to be fair, the anime did also add in the scene where Weed uses the Battōga on the guard dog despite never having trained and not even knowing what it was).

 A powerful ally of Weed.